 The future of depression treatment might be chilling in the dairy case.
-A study published this week in Nature Scientific Reports finds that beneficial bacteria commonly found in yogurt can help relieve depression-like symptoms in mice.
+A study published earlier this year in Nature Scientific Reports said that beneficial bacteria commonly found in yogurt can help relieve depression-like symptoms in mice.

 Over the last few decades, scientists have begun exploring the connections between our brains and all the microbes that live on and inside our bodies, and they've learned that those little microbes have an awful lot of power.
 Some studies have shown that bacterial imbalances can affect nervous system function, while others have suggested that people with bacterial imbalances may be more prone to anxiety and depression.